SENSAAS/sensaas-bioisostere/README.md

 Of note, we had trouble installing PyMOL in the current conda environment (python 3.7 and open3D 0.12.0).
 The installation method described in [sensaas-py](https://github.com/SENSAAS/sensaas-py/blob/main/) no longer works.

+##  SENSAAS and SENSAAS-Flex

+Readme, documentation and tutorials are available at the GitHub repository [sensaas-flex](https://github.com/SENSAAS/sensaas-flex/blob/main/)

+## SENSAAS-Bioisostere